internetimagery/pyhike/README.md

 * __enter__(name) Run before traversing into anything, with the name of the thing it's about to traverse into.
 * __leave__(name) Run after finishing the traversal.
 Run with the same name as it was entered.
-* __error__(errType, errVal, errTrace) Run anytime an error occurrs during traversal.
+* __error__(name, errType, errVal, errTrace) Run anytime an error occurrs during traversal.
 Return _True_ to allow the error to propigate up halting traversal.

 ## Notes